ljatynu/CPBayesMPP/README.md

 ## Stage (c): Enhanced-posterior prediction case studies

-**You can reproduce all experimental results in our paper through the following case studies.**
+**You can reproduce all experimental results in our paper through the following case studies.
+Due to the stochastic nature of the MC-Dropout neural network, there may be slight variations in the results.
+However, we believe that under most experimental settings, CPBayesMPP with contrastive learning priors should outperform BayesMPP with non-informative priors.**

 <hr style="border: 0.1px">